avastmick/cv-check/docs/architecture.md

 ## Overview

 A Rust-based command-line tool that converts Markdown files with YAML frontmatter into professionally typeset CVs and cover letters.
 The system generates PDF (via Typst), DOCX, and HTML outputs with configurable themes.
+Phase 2 introduces AI-powered CV tailoring to optimize content for specific job descriptions.

 ## Core Principles